 How do I descale a Keurig?

 Over time, minerals from your water can build up inside your Keurig.
 To clean the inside, you will need to use white vinegar or a Keurig descaling solution.
-Here is how to descale your Keurig instructions to help you out.
+Here is how to descale your Keurig instructions to help you out, and how to reset a descale Keurig warning if the light is not turning off.

 Do I need to clean my Keurig?